Monday, July 8, 2024

 Getting the tricky first post out of the way

 And a happy new year to one and all.
-As is usual today is the day for resisting big thoughts, mad ideas, and outlandish schemes like starting a blog again.
-Every year or so I think about it and sometimes even get around to creating a logo out of some old clip art and dredging up an obscure title... and then the inspiration evaporates and another year passes and...
+As is usual today is the day for having and then resisting big thoughts, mad ideas about the future, and outlandish schemes like starting a blog again.
+Every year or so I think about it and sometimes even get around to creating a logo out of some old clip art and dredging up an obscure title... and then the inspiration evaporates and another year passes and---

-But this year, maybe I'll get around to finishing a tentative, opening post, and who knows where it will go from there?
+But this year, maybe I'll at least get around to finishing a tentative opening post, and who knows where it will go from there?

 I'm surprised to find blogger.com is still around.
 It's way down the list of Google tools and I missed it the first time I tried to find it this morning.
-It's still the same as the last time I tried to blog, back before WordPress and the like tried to lure me away with fancy, flashy things that only made sense if I was a sexy young lifestyle coach with a sideline in wellness candles.
-No, Blogger is all I need in its most basic, barebones form.
-Words and the occasional picture.
+It's still the same as the last time I tried to blog, back before WordPress and the like tried to lure me away with fancy, flashy things that only make sense if you're a sexy young lifestyle coach with a sideline in wellness candles.
+No, Blogger is all I need, Blogger in its most basic, barebones form.
+Just words, the occasional picture, and links to obscure music.

 So let us begin...